apache/paimon/docs/content/docs/development/query-table.md

 - `LIKE '%abc'`
 - `IS NULL`

-Table Store will sort the data by primary key, which is good for point queries and range queries to speed up.
+Table Store will sort the data by primary key, which speeds up the point queries and range queries.
 When using a composite primary key, it is best for the query filters to form a [leftmost prefix](https://dev.mysql.com/doc/refman/5.7/en/multiple-column-indexes.html) of the primary key for good acceleration.

 Suppose that a table has the following specification: